codidact/qpixel/INSTALLATION.md

 ## Create a Post

-You can now reate your first post.
+You can now create your first post.
 There are character requirements for the body and title, and you are required to add at least one tag.

 ![img/create-post.png](img/create-post.png)